Nage people

-The Nage are an indigenous people living on the eastern Indonesian island of Flores and Timor.
-They descended from the indigenous population of Flores They are largely assimilated by the neighboring people.
+The Nage are an indigenous people living on the eastern Indonesian islands of Flores (chiefly in the eponymous Nagekeo Regency), and Timor.
+They are descended from the indigenous population of Flores They are largely assimilated by the neighboring people.
 They speak Nage, one of the major languages in the Austronesian languages group.

 Agriculture

 The Nage people mainly engaged in manual slash-and-burn farming (tubers, rice, corn), hunting and gathering.
 Until the middle of the 20th century, communal land ownership with large families participation were still preserved.
 They live in cumulus-type settlements, located on the slopes of mountains and surrounded by stone walls.
 Houses are piled up in rectangular position and connected by an open gallery into a single complex, which is intended for joint residence of several large families.

 Lifestyle

 The clothes of the Nage people are loincloth and skirt or kain.
 Women fasten it over the breast, and men around the waist.
 The diet is dominated by plant based foods (cooked groats and tubers with spicy seasoning), while meat is eaten only on holidays.
 Agrarian cults have survived and are still being practiced.
 Before the sowing, rites of cleansing the field and the grains of rice will be performed on the first new moon, before the start of cultivating the fields.